Skip to main content

 To ensure you are kept up to date with the latest design inspiration sign up for our newsletter and follow us on Instagram @sbiduk

-If you missed last week's Project of the Week with the illustrious Mayfair apartment by 1.61 London, click here to see more.
+If you missed last week's Project of the Week with a lavish and tranquil family home based in Kuwait City, inspired by a vast collection of Middle Eastern treasures, click here to see more.

 We hope you feel inspired!
 Let us know what inspired you #SBIDinspire